ReproNim/module-reproducible-basics/_episodes/05-misc.md

 (L.Torvalds, Linux project) are two common idioms pointing to the fact that a verbal description (as e.g. typically condensed into a paper's Methods section) alone is rarely sufficient to reproduce an empirical result.

-That is why it is important to prepare to have not only the summary paper to be shared, but also relevant data, code, description of the computation environments, etc.  However, if you wait to prepare to share later, as your project has progressed or may be even complete, you might make it difficult if not impossible to actually be able to share your work.
-Having sharing of your materials in mind right from the beginning should make actual sharing when you are ready to share a much easier task.
+That is why it is important to share also relevant data, code, description of the computation environments, etc.
+However, if you delay preparing your materials so they are ready to be shared, you might find it difficult, if not impossible at all, to actually be able to share your work later on as your project has progressed forward or may be even completed.
+Having a possibility of sharing in mind right from the beginning should make actual sharing a much easier task when you are actually ready or are asked to share.

 > ## References
 >